Employers at odds over Government’s desired casual employment changes

 Late last year, the Government successfully negotiated passage of its Respect@Work legislation which enhanced an employer’s obligation to prevent sexual harassment and sex discrimination in the workplace.
 From 12 December 2023, the Australian Human Rights Commission (AHRC) will be empowered to investigate and enforce compliance with this identified “positive duty” and, to assist employers meeting their obligations, has made available a suite of resources.

-Continue reading “Resources to assist employers in meeting “positive duty” obligations”$25K compensation for “embarrassing” sex harassment dismissal of veteran worker
+Continue reading “Resources to assist employers in meeting “positive duty” obligations”OUR SERVICES

 Representation